-The Kitty DeGree School of Nursing embroidered patch must be applied on the left arm of the approved lab coat.
+The Kitty DeGree School of Nursing embroidered Nursing flame logo must be applied on the left chest of the approved jacket.
+White lab coat has to have the patch on the left arm.
 The clinical scrub top will have the Kitty DeGree School of Nursing flame logo monogrammed on the left front chest area above the pocket.